Fort Hommet casemate: 1943 construction

 The construction work began in April 1943 after the completion of a railway link between Vazon and St Peter Port which was the essential link needed for the transportation of the vast quantity of materials required to build the fortifications.
 The schedule of work consisted of initial site excavations followed by a concrete base poured.
 Wooden shuttering would then be built and steel reinforcing would be installed in the form of cradles.
 The concrete would then be poured in a continuous fashion giving each structure its immense strength.
 Once cured, the shuttering was removed and the bunker was fitted out.
 The process was carried out in a matter of weeks.

 Design

 Looking at the plan and starting at 12 o'clock you have the gun room, at 1 o'clock the spent shell room, 3 - crew room with escape shaft, 5- anti-gas lock with entrance defence, 6- entrance, 7 and 9 - two ammunition rooms, 10 o'clock the ventilation plant.

 Liberation

-After the liberation of Guernsey in 1945, the fortifications were stripped of all their fixtures and fittings by both the British Army and the islanders.
-By the late 1940s all the metal fittings including guns and blast doors were removed for their scrap value.
+After the liberation of Guernsey in 1945, most fortifications were stripped of all their fixtures and fittings by both the British Army and the islanders.
+By the late 1940s almost all the metal fittings including guns and blast doors were removed for their scrap value.
 Many of the bunkers including this casemate at Fort Hommet, were buried in an attempt to return the coastal landscape to its pre-war condition.